jatofg/nawa/README.md

 The documentation will be built if doxygen is installed.

-For actually running applications with sorun, libfastcgi++, libcurl4 (>= 7.58.0), and libargon2 (>= 0~20161029-1.1) have to be installed.
+For actually running applications with nawarun, libfastcgi++, libcurl4 (>= 7.58.0), and libargon2 (>= 0~20161029-1.1) have to be installed.

-To build sorun, pull the source code, open a terminal, and switch to the soru directory.
+To build nawarun, pull the source code, open a terminal, and switch to the nawa directory.

 First, create a directory for the build files:

 `$ mkdir build`<br>
 `$ cd build`

-Then, build soru:
+Then, build nawa:

 `$ cmake --build ..`